Understanding Data Privacy Fundamentals in the Modern World

 Data privacy is an essential part of ensuring two main business imperatives:

-2. Regulatory Compliance: Managing data to ensure regulatory compliance could be more important than meeting expectation of staff, customers, and business partners.
+2. Regulatory Compliance: Managing data to ensure regulatory compliance could be more important than meeting the expectations of staff, customers, and business partners.
 Most organizations must meet legal responsibilities about how they collect, store, and process personal data.
 Non-compliance could lead to fines and a loss of operational respect.
-Consequences (e.g., lost revenue and lost trust and reputation) could have dramatic negative results.
+Consequences (e.g., lost revenue and lost trust, and reputation) could have dramatic negative results.

 Steps to Effective Data Privacy, Data Protection, and Data Security